Mina4lfy/ASTUDIO-task/README.md

 ## #2 API Documentation

-Sorry, not a Swagger fan!
+I am not a Swagger fan!
 You can import the Postman collection from `docs/postman/postman-collection.json` and environment, `docs/postman/postman-environment.json`.<br/>
 Documentation is accessible at <a href="https://documenter.getpostman.com/view/40194412/2sAYkBtMtV">https://documenter.getpostman.com/view/40194412/2sAYkBtMtV</a>.